Avid Larizadeh Duggan: Career

 In 2016 she was named one of the World Economic Forum's "Young Global Leaders".

 Larizadeh Duggan has been named one of the 50 most inspiring female influencers, entrepreneurs, business leaders, academics and policy makers from across Europe three years in a row from 2015 to 2017.
 She has been named as “one of the most influential European female VCs” by Tech.eu “one of the 50 most influential women in UK IT” by Computer Weekly.

 In 2019, she was appointed Honorary Officer of the Order of the British Empire, for services to the economy, business and education.

-In 2020, she was asked by the then Prime Minister of the UK, Theresa May, to jointly lead a study on the competitiveness of the UK’s tech sector.
+In 2020, she was asked by the then Prime Minister of the UK, Theresa May, to jointly lead a study on the competitiveness of the UK's tech sector.
 The report was published in May 2021.
+In 2025, she was appointed to the UK Council for Science and Technology (CST), which advises the Prime Minister and the Cabinet on strategic science and technology policy issues that cut across government departments.